 - Effective Against Various Pests: While celebrated for mosquito and fly control, these powerful devices are also effective against gnats, midges, and even larger pests like wasps and yellow jackets, though bigger insects might require a few more “zaps” to fully neutralize.

 “For years, people asked me for a solution that was quick, clean, and didn’t involve spraying chemicals around their food or kids,” says Mark Jensen, Lead Pest Control Analyst at JRDiy.
 “The tennis racquet bug zapper delivers exactly that.
-It’s truly a game-changer for personal pest defense.”
+It’s truly a major upgrade for personal pest defense.”

 Picking the Perfect Pest Annihilator: What to Look For